xlanex6/rails-stylesheets-sass/README.md

 ##Sass

-All files move from SCSS to SASS
+All files move from SCSS to SASS, and bootstrap devise views